-For pupils with special educational needs (SEN) maintaining physical distancing in many instances is not practicable.
-Parents whose child is availing of the in-home supplementary tuition are therefore asked to maintain an awareness of signs, symptoms or changes which might suggest illness/COVID-19 infection and, where symptoms are present, home-based tuition should not take place.
+For children with special educational needs (SEN) maintaining physical distancing in many instances is not practicable.
+Parents whose child is availing of the home based programme are therefore asked to maintain an awareness of signs, symptoms or changes which might suggest illness/COVID-19 infection and, where symptoms are present, home-based tuition/support should not take place.

-Similarly, teachers/SNAs should be aware of their responsibility not to attend to provide the in-home-based supplementary tuition if they develop signs or symptoms of respiratory illness
+Similarly, Teachers/SNAs should be aware of their responsibility not to attend to provide home-based tuition/support if they develop signs or symptoms of respiratory illness.

-Avoid touching eyes, nose and mouth
+Avoid touching eyes, nose and mouth.

-Why?
 Hands touch many surfaces and can pick up viruses.
 Once contaminated, hands can transfer the virus to your eyes, nose or mouth.